srImathE satakOpAya nama:

 thiruppAdham – divine feet

-vinaiyEn – I who have sins (that make me hesitate even after you accepting me)
+vinaiyEn – I who have sins (which make me wait even after your accepting me)

 sErumARu – to approach/surrender

 Simple transalation (based on vAdhi kEsari azhagiya maNavALa jIyar‘s 12000 padi)

 Oh emperumAn!
 You are called as mAdhava since you have srI mahAlakshmi, who has eyes which resemble the eyes of deer and who is the embodiment of humility and the greatest femininity, in your chest.
 Oh gOvindha (who protected ignorant cows with great joy)!
 You straightened the hunch-back by hitting it with clay-balls shot from (playful) bow.
 Oh maNivaNNa! – one who has beautiful form like a carbuncle – the radiance of which (gem) reaches the land of the wise persons.
 Oh madhusUdhana! – who is the destroyer of the enemies (such as madhu) of your devotees!
 You bless me such that I, who have sins (which make me wait even after your accepting me), surrender unto your lotus feet.

 - the worshippable person’s (srIman nArAyaNan’s) eternal togetherness with purushakAra bhUthai (srI mahAlakshmi)

 - bhagavAn‘s honesty will remove the devotee’s crookedness

 - the beauty of the ultimate destination (paramapadham)

 Hitting of hunch-back is also explained in relation to mantharA – in this case, gOvindha means protector of earth (Explained further in nampiLLai‘s vyAkyAnam).